JayKid/Abraham-Shellincoln/README.md

 And type your password.

-Now you just have to execute these lines:
+Now, you just have to execute these lines:

 > cp drawAbraham.sh /bin/